top of page

 Children's News Europe is hosted by Global Youth & News Media, a French NGO association with nonprofit status also in the USA.

-WHAT WE'VE BEEN DOING LATELY
+WHAT WE'VE BEEN DOING

 LEARNING FROM EACH OTHER Since its founding in late 2023, CNE has helped its own members gain knowledge through an internal newsletter and monthly briefings.
 Visiting experts and members share expertise with each other and invited guests to help strengthen the work of carefully informing children about the news around them.